Cauchy convergence in V-normed categories: Introduction

-where $\mathbb R_c$ is the $1$-dimensional vector space of real numbers normed by $\nv 1\nv=c$ for a constant $c>0$.
-The connecting identity maps being strictly contractive, it seems reasonable to work in a categorical context which gives as the colimit the space $\mathbb R_0$, and thus to admit the case $c=0$, {\em i.e.,} to allow norms of non-zero vectors to be $0$, rather than to force the sequence to collapse in the null space in order to obtain a normed vector space.
-Hence, just like for Lawvere metric spaces, we do not insist on separation and consider {\em semi-normed} vector spaces, rather than just normed spaces.
-Moreover, to have enough limits and colimits, just as it is the case for Lawvere metrics, we should allow norms to have value $\infty$.
-Here is a simple example of an inverse sequence, again involving only $1$-dimensional normed spaces and strict contractions given by identity maps; in the same notation as above, it reads as

-To be able to work in a satisfactory categorical environment, we therefore consider in Section 8 the normed category $\mathsf{SNVec}_{\infty}$ whose objects are semi-normed vector spaces with norms permitted to attain the value $\infty$, and whose morphisms are just linear maps.
-Consequently, we had to extend (and restrict) not only the real addition and subtraction, but also the multiplication and division to $[0,\infty]$ and, in order to have the category normed, do the same for the exponential function and the logarithm.
-This works well when one extends inverse operations systematically by {\em adjunction}, rather than by {\em ad hoc} conventions.
-We consider the proof showing that, by traditional analytic epsilon arguments, the normed category $\mathsf{SNVec}_{\infty}$ is Cauchy cocomplete as this paper's main result in the realm of concrete normed categories.
-By contrast, the category $\mathsf{NVec}_{\infty}$ fails to be Cauchy cocomplete.

-Expanding on previous work (see in particular \cite{Kubis17, Perrone21}), in Section 9 we establish the purely metric version of the vector space result, by proving that the normed category $\MET_{\infty}$ of all Lawvere metric spaces and arbitrary maps is Cauchy cocomplete.
-We do so by first showing that the previously used epsilon argumentation works well also in the more general setting of the category $\V\text{-}\mathsf{Lip}$, under reasonable (but no longer mild) conditions on the quantale $\V$ which align with the methods used in Flagg's pioneering work \cite{Fla92, Flagg97} and, more recently, in \cite{HN20}.
-After a change of base, which trades the quantale $\mathcal R_+$ for its multiplicative counterpart, the Cauchy cocompleteness of $\MET_{\infty}$ follows.
-Finally, improving a result by Kubi\'{s} \cite{Kubis17}, in Section 14 we present a relatively easily established {\em Banach Fixed Point Theorem} for a contractive endofunctor of a Cauchy cocomplete normed category which replicates the classical theorem in the case of a complete metric space, considered as a small normed category.
+Finally, following a claim by Kubi\'{s} \cite{Kubis17}, in Section 12 we present an easily established {\em Banach Fixed Point Theorem} for a contractive endofunctor of a Cauchy cocomplete normed category which replicates the classical theorem in the case of a complete metric space, considered as a small normed category.

+Normed categories are often called {\em weighted} (see \cite{Grandis07, BSS17, Perrone21}).
+We avoid this change of the original terminology, mostly to be able to distinguish between our notion of normed colimit and the established notion of weighted colimit of enriched category theory when we prove (in Section 10) the non-trivial fact that the former notion is subsumed by the latter.
+Also, we refrain from imposing any further {\em a priori} conditions on the notion (as done in \cite{Kubis17, Insall21}) but discuss these as special add-on properties of Lawvere's fundamental notion.
+For the treatment of norms in the special environment of triangulated categories, we refer to \cite{Neeman20}.